DavidAce/h5pp/docs/doc_source/api/program_listing_file__home_david_GitProjects_h5pp_h5pp_include_h5pp_details_h5ppUtils.h.rst

    namespace h5pp::util {

-       inline std::string safe_str(std::string_view str) {
+       [[nodiscard]] inline std::string safe_str(std::string_view str) {
-           // This function removes null-terminating characters inside of
+           // This function removes null-terminating characters inside of strings.
+For instance
+           //      "This is \0 a string with\0 embedded null characters"
-           // strings.
-This happens sometimes when strings are concatenated but
+           // This happens sometimes for instance when concatenating strings that are "non-standard", i.e.
+           // strings where .size() returns the "number of characters + 1", where "+1" accounts for '\0'.
+           // This can easily happen by accident when mixing C-style arrays and std::string.
-           // for various reasons the middle null terminator is not removed.
+           // Since std::string supports embedded null characters '\0' this is normally not a problem.
+           // However, when interfacing with the C-API of HDF5, all C-style strings are terminated
+           // at the first occurence of '\0'.
+Therefore we have to make sure that there are no embedded '\0'
+           // characters in the strings that we pass to the HDF5 C-API.
-           // Note that the last null terminator is left where it is. if(str.empty()) return std::string(str);
+           // Note that this function leaves alone any null terminator that is technically in the buffer
+           // but outside of .size() (where it is allowed to be!) if(str.empty()) return std::string(str);
            std::string tmp(str);
            size_t      start_pos = 0;